What is BAMS?: Course Fees 2026, Subjects, Top Colleges, Admissions

 A:

-No, BAMS doctor are not authorised to execute a delivery in the same way as an MBBS doctor who are trained in obstetrics and gynaecology.
-While BAMS doctors are trained in Ayurvedic methods and can provide prenatal and postnatal care, they are not authorized to conduct deliveries independently.
+No BAMS doctor annot perform a delivery in same way as an MBBS doctor who are trained in it.
+While BAMS doctors are trained in Ayurvedic methods and can provide before or after pregnancy they are not authorized to conduct deliveries independently.

 Q: What is the scope of BAMS?